placemark/placemark/README.md

 ### Installation

-This project is built with [yarn](https://github.com/yarnpkg/yarn) and last tested with version `1.22.19` of yarn.
-There's a lockfile for yarn.
+This project is built with [pnpm](https://pnpm.io/) and last tested with version 8.11.0 of pnpm.
+There's a lockfile for pnpm.
 Installing with npm or another package manager will yield different, and potentially broken, dependencies.

-I'm open to switching to npm if there is a PR submitted.

 #### Database setup for local development